Garza breaks Iowa scoring mark, No. 11 Hawkeyes beat Penn St

 - Oops!Something went wrong.Please try again later.

-IOWA CITY, Iowa (AP) The chase to become Iowa's all-time leading scorer got to Luka Garza only once during Sunday's game against Penn State.
+IOWA CITY, Iowa — The chase to become Iowa’s all-time leading scorer got to Luka Garza only once during Sunday’s game against Penn State.

 Garza looked at the scoreboard going into a media timeout in the second half and saw that he needed to make both of the free throws he was about to shoot to reach the record.